Car Accident Attorney in Michigan

 - Loss of reputation

 For non-economic damages, you and your car accident lawyers must prove that the mental and emotional consequences were the direct result of the car accident.
-This means your evidence must be strong; your car accident lawyers can help you with this part of your claim.
+This means your evidence must be strong; your car accident lawyers can help you with this part of your personal claim.

-The auto accident attorneys at the law firm of Cochran, Kroll & Associates, P.C., who specialize in car accident cases are fully informed on Michigan No-Fault Law and are skilled in filing successful first- and third-party car accident claims.
+The auto accident attorneys at the law firm of Cochran, Kroll & Associates, P.C., are fully informed on Michigan No-Fault Law and are skilled in filing successful first- and third-party car accident claims.
 For a free consultation with one of our auto accident attorneys, contact us today.

 Our car accident attorneys represent claims involving: